adlnet-archive/HPIT-python-client/README.md

 4. Install the HPIT client libraries:
     1. First, clone the repository at https://github.com/tutorgen/HPIT-python-client.git.
     2. Run 'python setup.py install'

-You're all set to start using the libraries.

 ## Running the test suite.